wizz13150/RTM-VanityGen/README.md

 Wizz's Changes:
 - Parameter --start to search for string at the start of the address.
-- Show number of addresses generated per sec, for all threads.
+- Show number of addresses generated per sec, for all threads. (~320K/sec for a Rysen 3900x with 24 threads)
 - Check if pattern characters are allowed or not.
 - Search Uppercase only:
     Edit Vanity.py :